wangliang-cs/hkmf-t/README.md

         (hkmft) converge if diff less than threshold. (default 0.001)
 ```

 * **EXAMPLE: We enumerate the blackouts with length from 1 to 20.
-And for each length, we enumerate all periods of blackouts from the beginning to the end of the dataset .**
+And for each length, we enumerate all periods of blackouts from the beginning to the end of the dataset.**
 ```shell
 $ python main.py enum MVCD 1-20 --max_epoch=5000 --method=hkmft
 [Parallel(n_jobs=35)]: Using backend LokyBackend with 35 concurrent workers.